Hedgehog (weapon)

-As the mortar projectiles employed contact fuzes rather than time or barometric (depth) fuzes, detonation occurred directly against a hard surface such as the hull of a submarine making it more deadly than depth charges, which relied on damage caused by hydrostatic shockwaves.
-During WWII out of 5,174 British depth charge attacks there were 85.5 kills, a ratio of 60.5 to 1.
+As the mortar projectiles employed contact fuzes rather than time or bathymetric (depth) fuzes, detonation occurred directly against a hard surface such as the hull of a submarine, making it more deadly than depth charges, which relied on damage caused by hydrostatic shockwaves.
+During World War II out of 5,174 British depth charge attacks there were 85.5 kills, a ratio of 60.5 to 1.
 In comparison, the Hedgehog made 268 attacks for 47 kills, a ratio of 5.7 to 1.